hamidrgh/EnsembleTools/source/Global_analysis.rst

 Flory scaling exponents
 -------------------------
-The following code block is used to calculate and print the Flory scaling exponents for different ensembles.
-The Flory exponent, denoted as **ν**, is a parameter that describes the scaling behavior of a polymer chain in a solvent, used to characterize the conformation of chains and is particularly relevant for understanding the compaction of intrinsically disordered regions (IDRs) in proteins.
-It s related to the radius of gyration (Rg) and the end-to-end distance (Ree) of the polymer chain.
-An ideal-chain polymer, achieving equilibrium among residue-residue, residue-solvent, and solvent-solvent interactions, exhibits a ν of 0.5, signifying a Gaussian chain structure.
-Deviations from this value indicate more compact (ν < 0.5) or more extended (ν > 0.5) conformations.
+The Flory exponent is related to both the radius of gyration (Rg) and the end-to-end distance (Ree) of the polymer chain.
+For an ideal polymer chain at equilibrium—where residue-residue, residue-solvent, and solvent-solvent interactions are balanced—ν = 0.5, signifying a Gaussian chain structure.
+Deviations from this value indicate different conformational states:

+ν < 0.5: A more compact structure. ν > 0.5: A more extended structure.
-As detailed in the paper (https://doi.org/10.1038/s41586-023-07004-5), Flory scaling exponents, ν, were determined by fitting mean-squared residue-residue distances, R⟨ij2⟩, calculated for sequential separations greater than five residues along the linear sequence.
+As detailed in the paper [https://doi.org/10.1038/s41586-023-07004-5], Flory scaling exponents (ν) were determined by fitting the mean-squared residue-residue distances (⟨R²⟩) for sequential separations greater than five residues along the linear sequence.
+This approach is key to capturing the polymer-like behavior of proteins.

-Moreover, this analysis underscores the role of ν in elucidating the compaction of IDRs, revealing correlations with biological functions and cellular localizations of full-length proteins: proteins with compact IDRs (lower ν values) often participate in crucial functions like binding chromatin and DNA cis-regulatory sequences, suggesting a pivotal role for IDR compaction in protein functionality and phase behavior.
+The analysis highlights the importance of ν in understanding the compaction of IDRs and its biological relevance.
+For example, proteins with compact IDRs (lower ν values) are often involved in crucial functions such as binding to chromatin and DNA cis-regulatory sequences.
+This suggests that IDR compaction plays a pivotal role in protein functionality and phase behavior.